statOmics/proteomicsShortCourse/docs/pages/Identification.md

 When the PP-plot at lower percentiles deviates from a straight line, the distribution of decoys and the bad target PSMs is not equivalent, indicating that the decoys are not a good simulation of bad target hits.
 Both type of deviations should be of concern as they indicate that the FDR returned by the conventional concatenated TDA is incorrect.

-Assess the search you performed in "Tutorial 1.
+### 1. Assess the search you performed in "Tutorial 1.
 Peptide and Protein Identification" at https://compomics.com/bioinformatics-for-proteomics/identification/
 Open the search from tutorial 1.3. in Peptide Shaker and export the search to an mzid file by clicking export > Peptide Shaker Project As > mzIdentML.
 Evaluate the TDA for the ommsa, X!Tandem and the Peptide Shaker score.

 Evaluate the TDA for the  X!Tandem, OMSSA and Peptide Shaker scores.
 What do you observe and try to explain.
+[1.4.a]

+### 2. Pyrococcus - Peptide Shaker - Uniprot search
+Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores based on all Pyrococcus proteins in a search against all pyrococcus peptides in Uniprot (data/identification/pyroUniprot.mzid).
+What do you observe explain.
 [1.4.b]

-Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores based on all Pyrococcus proteins in Uniprot.
-What do you observe explain.
-[1.4.c]
+### 2. Pyrococcus/Peptide Shaker - Swiss prot search

-Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores for pyrococcus based on the curated proteins from swissprot only.
+Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores for Pyrococcus based on the curated proteins from swissprot only.
 What do you observe.
 Try to explain.
-[1.4.d]
+[1.4.c]